vivekprm/rust-fundamentals/fundamentals.md

 - Cargo.toml
 - src/main.rs

-Inn case we want  to create library use:
+In case we want to create library use:
 ```sh
 cargo init . --lib
 ```